NuLink-network/nulink-sdk/README.md

 console.log("file policy Id:", policyId);

 //Bob finds out that his application has been approved by Alice.
-Bob now has permission to view the contents of the file const bobBeApprovedfilesList = await getApprovedFilesAsUser( accountBob,
+Bob now has permission to view the contents of the file const bobBeApprovedfilesList = await getApprovedDatasAsUser( accountBob,
   1,
   1000